25+ Best WWII Books to Broaden Your Perspective

 Topic: The pivotal decisions that shaped WWII’s trajectory.

-Kershaw examines ten critical choices made by world leaders, including Hitler, Churchill, Roosevelt, and Stalin, between 1940 and 1941.
-These decisions, from Hitler’s invasion of the Soviet Union to Roosevelt’s support for Britain, determined the war’s direction and ultimate outcome.
-Through meticulous research and analysis, the book highlights the fine line between victory and disaster in wartime leadership.
+Kershaw analyzes ten crucial decisions made by Hitler, Churchill, Roosevelt, and Stalin in 1940 and 1941.
+From Hitler’s invasion of the Soviet Union to Roosevelt’s aid to Britain, these decisions shaped the war’s course and outcome.
+Meticulous research and analysis reveal the razor’s edge of wartime leadership between victory and disaster.

 27. Operation Barbarossa and Germany’s Defeat in the East – David Stahel